 Born in the USA and raised in New Zealand, I grew up pulling my toys apart instead of playing with them, quickly progressing to bicycles, motorcycles and automobiles.
 I had a fascination for beautiful things that go fast from a young age and a yearning to understand how these machines worked.

 At age 17 I joined world-renowned explorer Mike Horn on an expedition to the Amazon Rainforest.
-Exploring this wild environment and developing projects to slow it's destruction ignited a passion for the planet and the outdoors.
-It created a desire to engineer products that will accelerate the world's transition to sustainable energy & mobility and to assist the people most affected by climate change.
+Exploring this wild environment - and developing projects to slow it's destruction - ignited a deep passion for the planet and the outdoors.
+It created a desire to engineer products that will accelerate the world's transition to sustainable mobility, eliminate pollution and assist the people most affected by climate change to live better lives.

 An honors degree in mechanical engineering at the University of Canterbury was a natural progression.